-In assigning a score of 2.0 to this metric, the following factors were considered:
+In assigning a score of 1.5 to this metric, the following factors were considered:

-- ✓ Average daily sales Alvopetro's daily sales averaged 2,358 barrels of oil equivalent per day (boepd), exceeding the 2021 target by 27%; - ✓ Production costs Alvopetro's 2021 production costs averaged US\$3.64 per barrel of oil equivalent (boe)3, 13% below the 2021 target of US\$4.16 per boe and well below peers; - ✓ Operating netback per boe3 Alvopetro's operating netback averaged US\$33.39 per boe in 2021, representing an 82% operating margin relative to the realized sales price per boe of US\$40.64 per boe3 evidencing the strong profitability of Alvopetro production; and - ✓ Continuous operations Alvopetro achieved virtually 100% onstream time with no material interruptions or supply failures.
+- ✓ Average daily sales Alvopetro's daily sales averaged 2,557 barrels of oil equivalent per day (boepd), exceeding 2021 average daily sales of 2,358 boepd by 8%; - ✓ Production costs Alvopetro's 2022 production costs averaged US\$3.80 per barrel of oil equivalent (boe)3, 5% below the 2022 target of US\$4.00 per boe and well below peers; - ✓ Operating netback per boe3 Alvopetro's operating netback averaged US\$59.43 per boe in 2022, an improvement of 78% compared to 2021.
+In 2022 Alvopetro's operating netback margin3 of 88% relative to the realized sales price per boe of US\$68.04 per boe3 was well above peer companies, evidencing the strong profitability of Alvopetro production; - Capital costs Capital expenditures totaled \$24.8 million in 2022 which exceeded original budget amounts.
+Several capital projects were delayed and changes in overall scope and inflationary increases resulted in higher costs than budgeted; and, - Continuous operations Alvopetro achieved virtually 100% onstream time with no material interruptions or supply failures.